SovereignCloudStack/standards/Standards/scs-0200-v1-using-sonobuoy-for-kaas-conformance-tests.md

 #### _Option 1_ Public container registry

-The image can be made available via a public container registry, which would require a regular job (probably CI/CD) to build and publish the image.
+The image can be made available via a public container registry, which would require a regular job (e.g. CI/CD) to build and publish the image.

 #### _Option 2_ Local image upload